Webbiefourth/Apache-Netbeans-9.0-MacOSX/README.md

 # Apache-Netbeans-9.0-MacOSX

+If you want a ready-made MacOS Netbeans package, you've found it.
+Continue reading this simple read me page.
+If you want to create your own Netbeans package, on MacOS using simple Bash script, go to https://github.com/Webbiefourth/ASF-Netbeans-MacOSX-packager/blob/master/README.md.

-I have created a #MacOS package to run #NetBeans natively.
+For a prepackaged version 9.0 Netbeans, I have created a #MacOS package to run #NetBeans natively.
 The package is available on #GitHub from this link: https://github.com/Webbiefourth/Apache-Netbeans-9.0-MacOSX …

 Download Apache NetBeans 9.x from https://netbeans.apache.org/download/index.html